 Research on statutory leave entitlements and on take-up is done at the initiative of individual researchers; no systematic follow-up takes place, except for basic statistics.
 Research has been focused on the take-up of Parental leave and Home care leave and their connections with women's labour market participation, as well as on fathers' take-up of different forms of family leave.
 Comparisons over time have been developed on the preconditions and obstacles faced in taking up leave.
 Recent research has compared leave schemes and their take-up and consequences in the Nordic countries: it has also widened the focus to workplace attitudes and practices in connection with leave take-up.
 In addition, decision-making between parents and fathers' and mothers' reasons for leave-taking have been studied, as well as the consequences of leave-taking to the economic position of families.
 Qualitative research has been done on mothers' choices of care and career in the context of insecure working life, and on various factors affecting the timing of mothers' return to employment from family leave.
-Recently, register-based data have been used to study longitudinally the consequences of mothers' leave-taking for their career and wage development.
+Recently, register-based data have been used to study longitudinally the consequences of mothers' leave-taking for their career and wage development, and more detailed register-based analysis is being undertaken on fathers leave take-up.
 Another recent study has focused on the consequences of the HCA for mothers, and leave take-up among immigrants.

-Salmi, M. and Närvi, J. (eds) (2017) Perhevapaat, talouskriisi ja sukupuolten tasa-arvo [Family leave, economic crisis and gender equality].
-Raportti 4/2017, THL, Helsinki
+27 Närvi, J. (2017) Perhevapaat työpaikoilla ja työelämässä [Family leave at workplaces and in working life].
+In Salmi, M and Närvi, J (eds) Perhevapaat, talouskriisi ja sukupuolten tasaarvo [Family leave, economic crisis and gender equality].
+Raportti 4/2017, Helsinki: THL